12 Mistakes Everyone Makes When Brewing Coffee

 Mistake #12: Forgetting to clean your machine

-Like everything else in the kitchen, your coffeemaker needs to be cleaned regularly.
+Like everything else in the kitchen, your coffee maker needs to be cleaned regularly.
 Wash the carafe, filter basket and lids in soapy water after every use.
 And at least once a month run a brew cycle with equal parts water and vinegar.
+Check out more pro tips on how to clean your coffee maker.